-The ALTCS AWFDA and its partners are committed to addressing the extreme shortage of Direct Care Workers in Arizona.
-We need a growing workforce to meet the increasing number of Arizona Health Care Cost Containment System (AHCCCS) members in need of high-quality care.
+The ALTCS AWFDA and its partners are committed to addressing the shortage of Direct Care Workers in Arizona.
+We need a growing workforce to meet the needs of Arizona Health Care Cost Containment System (AHCCCS) members in need of high-quality care.

 To accomplish this goal, we need a data-driven system that includes important factors such as workforce turnover, staffing statistics, and vacancy rates.

-We will use this data to analyze Arizona’s current status, forecast future trends, and develop an action plan that provides resources and support to the Arizona long-term care network.
+We will use this data to analyze Arizona’s current status, forecast future trends, and develop an action plan that provides resources and support to the Arizona long-term care network (see strategic goals).

-1. Understand the leading factors that contribute to a worker’s intent to stay on the job or leave.
+This will help us understand leading factors that contribute to a workers’ intent to stay with or leave their job.

 And Inform policy and practice interventions that mitigate threats to workforce stability.

 Influencing these systemic changes will impact issues for our Plans to be best positioned to serve our members in need.
 Ultimately, we can influence the workforce by recommending actions to change recruitment, selection, training, deployment, or retention practices for workforce gaps in the Network that impact Network capacity and ability to respond to member needs.